gza007/react-photo-teamwork/README.md

 #### Team 2: Image Upload

-Unfortunately the Instagram web app does not have an image uplaod. :man_shrugging
+Unfortunately the Instagram web app does not have an image uplaod. :information_desk_person:

 #### Team 3: Image Browsing